rechecked/rcagent/docs/getting-started/configuration.md

 #### Nagios XI

-If you’re running Nagios XI you can download the Nagios XI Config Wizard and install it on your system through `Admin > Manage Config Wizards > Upload & Install` and select the `rcagent.zip` config wizard file.
+If you’re running Nagios XI you can [download the latest Nagios XI Config Wizard](https://github.com/rechecked/rcagent-nagiosxi/releases/latest/download/rcagent.zip) and install it on your system through `Admin > Manage Config Wizards > Upload & Install` and select the `rcagent.zip` config wizard file.

 Once installed, the config wizard will let you set up active checks though an interactive interface.